 Based on a comprehensive cooperation agreement with Okazaki City in Aichi Prefecture, since March 2021, our stores in Okazaki City have placed information cards for the LGBT support line, which Okazaki City has established as part of its community-based initiatives.
-This initiative was regarded highly, and we were awarded the Best Practice Award.
+This initiative was regarded highly, and we were awarded the Best Practice Award in the fiscal 2021.